Optimal transport from Lebesgue to Poisson: Introduction and statement of main results

-In the case $\vartheta(r)=r$ the transportation map induces a Johnson-Mehl diagram (see \cite{aurenhammer1991}).
-For the many results on and applications of these tessellations see the references in \cite{lautensack2007} and \cite{aurenhammer1991}.
+In the case $\vartheta(r)=r$ the transportation map induces a Johnson--Mehl diagram; see~\cite{aurenhammer1991}.
+For the many results on and applications of these tessellations see the references in \cite {lautensack2007} and~\cite{aurenhammer1991}.
 In the light of these results one might interpret the optimal coupling as a generalized tessellation.